-Teaching and Curriculum in English Staff Contact: Mr Bill Buckley C3 S1 or S2 HPW2 Prerequisite: TEED7250
+Teaching and Curriculum in English Staff Contact: Mr Bill Buckley C3 SS HPW2

-This course provides an introduction to the theoretical basis and practical experiences for observational assessment of individual childrens' reading and writing development within a K-6 context.
+This course provides an introduction to the theoretical basis and practical experiences for observational assessment of individual children's' reading and writing development within a K-6 context.
 Particular emphasis will be placed on literacy assessment procedures that include the identification of problems in reading, writing and spelling and strategies to help children overcome these difficulties.